-With Summer upon us, temperatures are already scorching here in Abilene.
-So, if you’re looking for ways to literally stay cool in the key city, we’ve got the hook up for you with some tips to do just that.
+With Summer upon us, it gets downright scorching in Abilene.
+So, if you're looking to stay cool in the key city, we've got the hook up for you with some tips to do just that.

 Hang Out At The Pool

 We'll start off with the obvious, jumping into a pool is one of the best ways to cool your engines.
 There are a few swimming pools to choose from in the Abilene area.
 Plus, Rose Park has the new 'Adventure Center'.
 Check out the links below for more information on pools in Abilene.

 Nelson Park Splash Pad